pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-are-docker-secrets.md

 ### Creating Secrets

 Secrets can be created via the Docker CLI or Docker Compose files.
 Once created, they are stored in a secure part of the Docker Swarm.

+#### Prerequisites

+##### Install Docker

 Before creating secrets in Docker, you must first make sure you have [Docker installed](https://docs.docker.com/get-docker/).
 Once you have installed Docker, enable and start the Docker service.

 ```bash
 sudo systemctl enable docker